Grangegorman Military Cemetery: The Cemetery

-Battalion badges are marked on the headstones along with the name of the person buried, their rank and the date of their death, while a very few have personal inscriptions.
+Battalion badges are marked on the headstones along with the name of the person buried, their rank and the date of their death, while very few have personal inscriptions.
 The Royal Dublin Fusiliers have a large number of their members and their closest relatives buried in the graveyard.
 Mature trees and well-maintained lawns create a reflective atmosphere.
 Situated beside the Phoenix Park, the cemetery's current comparative anonymity has more to do with those buried there than with its location.
 It was forgotten after independence in a country forged from a bitter conflict with Great Britain, as many viewed Irishmen who had fought in the British Army as traitors.

 Some of the graves were re-located to this site at a later date (nine from King George V Hospital grounds, two from Trinity College grounds, three from Portobello (Barracks) Cemetery, two from Drogheda (Little Calvary) Cemetery and one from Oranmore Old Graveyard).

 The Irish Times posited upon "one of the 1916 Rising's unresolved mysteries.
 Why did the bodies of five British officers lie, apparently unclaimed and forgotten, in waste ground in central Dublin for 46 years?"
 Their bodies were then discovered and interred in Grangegorman.

 The Irish National War Memorial Gardens dedicated to the memory of the 49,400 Irish soldiers who gave their lives in the "Great War, 1914–1918" is approximately 1 mile away in Islandbridge at the other side of Phoenix Park.
 A Screen Wall Memorial of a simple design standing nearly two metres high and fifteen metres long has been built of Irish limestone to commemorate the names of those war casualties whose graves lie elsewhere in Ireland and can no longer be maintained.
 Arranged before this memorial are the headstones of the war dead buried in Cork Military Cemetery but now commemorated here.

 A Turkish Hazel was planted in the cemetery in 2005 by the ambassadors of Turkey, New Zealand and Australia to Ireland to mark the 90th Anniversary of the Gallipoli landings on 25 April 1915.
 The cemetery is currently managed by the Office of Public Works to Commonwealth War Graves Commission standards and is the largest military cemetery in Ireland.